Authorize access to blobs using Microsoft Entra ID

 In some cases you may need to enable fine-grained access to blob resources or to simplify permissions when you have a large number of role assignments for a storage resource.
 You can use Azure attribute-based access control (Azure ABAC) to configure conditions on role assignments.
 You can use conditions with a custom role or select built-in roles.
 For more information about configuring conditions for Azure storage resources with ABAC, see Authorize access to blobs using Azure role assignment conditions (preview).
 For details about supported conditions for blob data operations, see Actions and attributes for Azure role assignment conditions in Azure Storage (preview).

-When you create an Azure Storage account, you are not automatically assigned permissions to access data via Azure AD.
+When you create an Azure Storage account, you are not automatically assigned permissions to access data via Microsoft Entra ID.
 You must explicitly assign yourself an Azure role for access to Blob Storage.
 You can assign it at the level of your subscription, resource group, storage account, or container.

 Before you assign an Azure RBAC role to a security principal, determine the scope of access that the security principal should have.
 Best practices dictate that it's always best to grant only the narrowest possible scope.
 Azure RBAC roles defined at a broader scope are inherited by the resources beneath them.